A blind Centrelink worker has complained of impairment discrimination saying he was publicly shamed and sacked for working slowly.

-Brendan Donohue told Guardian Australia that he was not provided with accessible systems, equipment and other support to work effectively.
+Brendan Donohue told Guardian Australia Centrelink failed to provide him with accessible systems, equipment and other support to work effectively.

-He also alleges a whiteboard used to track staff performance publicly diminished his work performance in circumstances where he lacked appropriate support.
+Additionally, he alleges a whiteboard used to track staff performance publicly affected his work performance.

 ‘Too helpful to customers’

-Mr Donohue’s job required him to call people who had been flagged by Centrelink’s computer system as owing money to the government.
+Donohue’s job required him to call people flagged by Centrelink’s computer system for owing money to the government.

-“I was always in trouble from the department for being too helpful to customers,” he told Guardian Australia.
+“I was always in trouble from the department for being too helpful to customers.

-“People often got quite upset that DHS was calling them because supposedly they had a debt and they had no idea what the debt was about.”
+“People often get quite upset that DHS is calling them because supposedly they have a debt and have no idea what the debt is about.”

 ‘Whiteboard of shame’

-“It always came across that I was not necessarily doing good work,” he said.
+“It always came across I was not doing good work.

 Terminated for not meeting targets

-Donohue’s complaint against Centrelink and job provider Adecco says he found processes and systems inaccessible, and that some of the department’s computer programs did not work with his screen reader.
+Donohue’s complaint against Centrelink and job provider Adecco says processes and systems are inaccessible, and furthermore, the department’s computer programs didn’t work with his screen reader.

-“I did not have enough time in the morning to read all the communications I needed to with only 10 minutes start-up time,” the formal complaint says. “[I] missed a lot of very important communications throughout the day relating to my work position,” he said.
+“I did not have enough time in the morning to read all the communications I needed to with only 10 minutes start-up time.

 Centrelink denies shaming staff